maxencedraguet/Quark_Gluon_ML_Tagging/README.md

 # Quark-Gluon Tagging with Machine Learning - ATLAS Experiment
 ## Meetings
 ### Recent progress:
+* Regarding the meeting with Alan's group on Monday: I pushed a draft of the slides to the repo (Short_Presentation_3rd_August_Draguet.pdf)

 * A week of many computational challenges.
 We (with Vip) still have not found what does not work with Condor.
 I shared the problem on Monday and Ynir (a student of Aaron) kindly had a look at the submit files but could not find any issue.
 I shared the problem with Prof. Bortoletto (Physics) and she advised me to contact some of her students.